kavithahk-1706/DSA-Log/algorithms.md

 - Continue to shrink the left/right portions of the array being checked according to the value of the target with respect to the element, until the target is found.

-- If the target is not found at the end of all recursive calls, return -1.
+- If the target is not found at the end of all iterations, return -1.

 ### *__Time Complexity:__ O(log n)*